 How well does Android TV run the emulators?

 Well I had my doubts, as it occasionally appears that the processor in the TV has difficulty just running the OS, but I needn’t have worried all the emulators run perfectly.
 I think the OS is just a bit buggy and feels unfinished at the moment.. ..looking forward to some updates!

 The fact that you can run emulators via your Android TV is absolutely fantastic and all of the ones I have tested so far work at full speed!

-My Sony Bravia also revealed some other bonuses.. ..it allows you to use a DualShock 4 controller to control the emulated action and also comes with PlayStation Now built in.. ..what more could a retro gamer want from a TV?
+My Sony Bravia also revealed some other bonuses.. ..it allows you to use a DualShock 4 controller to control the emulated action and also comes with PlayStation Now built in, even the screen lag is good.. ..what more could a retro gamer want from a TV?

 ‘Android TV’ and ‘Google’ are registered trademarks ™ & © Google LLC.
 All rights reserved.
 Used under fair dealing and fair use for research and commentary purposes only.
 No copyright infringement is intended.